MicrosoftDocs/SupportArticles-docs/support/dynamics-365/supply-chain/products/integers-incorrectly-rounded.md

 ---
 title: Integers incorrectly rounded in product configuration model calculations
 description: Integer results aren't always rounded correctly when product configuration models are calculated.
-Fix the issue with an added decimal attribute and calculation.
+You can solve the issue by using an added decimal attribute and calculation.
 author: t-benebo
 ms.date: 06/24/2021
 ms.topic: troubleshooting